Achievable Second-Order Asymptotics for MAC and RAC with Additive Non-Gaussian Noise: problem formulation

-The closure of the set of all first-order achievable rate pairs is called the first-order achievable rate region for MAC and is denoted as $\calR_\dag$. \end{definition}
+The closure of the set of all first-order achievable rate pairs is called the first-order rate region and denoted by $\calR_\dag$. \end{definition}

-The first-order rate region for a two-user AWGN MAC was studied by~\cite{molavianjazi2015second,yavas2021gaussianmac} (see also~\cite[Chapter 4.6.1]{el2011network}), which was also proved to be the first-order achievable rate region for the two-user MAC with additive non-Gaussian noise under mild conditions~\cite{lapidoth1996mismatchedMAC}.
-The corresponding region is
+The first-order rate region for a two-user Gaussian MAC was established in~\cite{wyner1975mac} (see also~\cite[Chapter 4.6.1]{el2011network}), which was also proved to be the first-order achievable rate region for the two-user MAC with additive non-Gaussian noise under the assumptions that the noise is independent of channel inputs and the second moment of the noise distribution is the same as AWGN~\cite{lapidoth1996mismatch}.
+The corresponding mismatched capacity region is